Cancellation of Classes Due To Inclement Weather

 A criminal background check is required for students in Healthcare Technology programs by Student Pre-Check.

-The authority for administering and enforcing traffic and parking regulations on the Albany Technical College campus rests with the Campus Operations Department.
-The administration reserves the authority to make changes as needed in parking areas, traffic flow, and other changes as related to traffic conditions.
-The purpose of these regulations is to facilitate safety, maintain orderly conduct of the College's business and to provide parking facilities in support of this function within the limits of available space.
+The authority for administering and enforcing traffic and parking regulations on the Albany Technical College campus rests with the Albany Technical College Police Department.
+The administration reserves the authority to make changes as needed in parking areas, traffic flow, and other changes related to traffic conditions.
+The purpose of these regulations is to facilitate safety, maintain orderly conduct of the college’s business, and provide parking facilities in support of this function within the limits of available space.
 These regulations are intended only to supplement the State of Georgia Motor Vehicle Laws, all provisions of which apply to this campus.
 These rules and regulations apply to all vehicles, which are self-propelled.
 The owner or person to whom the vehicle is registered is ultimately responsible for the safe operation and proper parking of the vehicle, regardless of who the operator may be.
+“ATC shall have no responsibility for loss or damage to any vehicle or its contents while operated or parked on college property”.

 "ATC shall have no responsibility for loss or damage to any vehicle or its contents while operated or parked on College property.”